PyDMD/glappo/README.md

 ## PyDMD
 PyDMD is the widest open source framework for
-[Dynamic Mode Decomposition (DMD)](https://en.wikipedia.org/wiki/Dynamic_mode_decomposition). featuring 14 documented and tested DMD variants.
-It provides tools for DMD analysis (plotting, eigenvalues and mode manipulation/analysis), along with development tools to extend the framework with custom code, e.g. new DMD variants or tailored post-processing.
+[Dynamic Mode Decomposition (DMD)](https://en.wikipedia.org/wiki/Dynamic_mode_decomposition).
+Along with the implementation of 14 DMD variants, PyDMD provides tools for DMD analysis (plotting, eigenvalues and mode manipulation/analysis), and development tools to extend the framework with custom code, e.g. new DMD variants or tailored post-processing.

 PyDMD is currently maintained by N. Demo (SISSA), M. Tezzele (Oden institute) and F.